codenvy/docs/src/main/_docs/admin-guide/admin-cli.md

 *download*

 Used to download Docker images that will be stored in your Docker images repository.
 This command downloads images that are used by the CLI as utilities, for Codenvy to do initialization and configuration, and for the runtime images that Codenvy needs when it starts.
 This command respects `--offline`, `--pull`, `--force`, and `--no-force` (default).
-This command is invoked by `init`, `config`, and `start`.
+This command is invoked by `codenvy/cli init`, `codenvy/cli config`, and `codenvy/cli start`.

 This command is invoked by `init` before initialization to download the images for the version specified by `codenvy/cli:<version>`.